ProTeCt: Prompt Tuning for Taxonomic Open Set Classification

-Following the domain generalization setting of~\cite{coop,cocoop,maple,upt}, we investigate whether hierarchical consistency generalizes across datasets.
-More specifically, a CLIP model with ProTeCt prompts trained on ImageNet (source) is applied to 4 ImageNet variants (target) with domain shift: ImageNetv2~\cite{imagenetv2}, ImageNet-Sketch~\cite{imagenet_sketch}, ImageNet-A~\cite{imagenet_a} and ImageNet-R~\cite{imagenet_r}.
+We investigate whether TOS classification performance generalizes across datasets, following the domain generalization setting of~\cite{coop,cocoop,maple,upt}.
+The CLIP model with ProTeCt prompts trained on ImageNet (source) is applied to 4 ImageNet variants (target) with visual domain shift: ImageNetv2~\cite{imagenetv2}, ImageNet-Sketch~\cite{imagenet_sketch}, ImageNet-A~\cite{imagenet_a} and ImageNet-R~\cite{imagenet_r}.
 Table~\ref{tab:domain_gen} summarizes the three metrics on these datasets for CoOp and MaPLe.
-Similarly to Table~\ref{tab:main_table}, ProTeCt enables significant gains in HCA and MTA over the baselines for all datasets.
-Note that, since ImageNet-A and ImageNet-R only contain 200 ImageNet subclasses, their hierarchy is different from that of ImageNet.
+Similarly to Table~\ref{tab:main_table}, ProTeCt enables significant gains in HCA and MTA(25) over the baselines for all datasets.
+Note that since ImageNet-A and ImageNet-R only contain 200 ImageNet subclasses, their hierarchy is different from that of ImageNet.
 These results demonstrate the flexibility and robustness of ProTeCt, even when transferring the model to a target domain whose class hierarchy is different from that of the source domain.